FelixOnline/v2/content/articles/2011-12-8-i-hate-christmas.md

 subtitle: >
   It's beginning to look a lot like Christmas, but not everyone is pleased about it...
 date: "2011-12-08 22:05:42 +0000"

 # Attributes from Felix Online V1
 id: "1951"
 old_path: /comment/1951/i-hate-christmas
 aliases:
  - /comment/1951/i-hate-christmas
+imported: true
+comments:
+ - Gym closes on Christmas day boo Otherwise Christmas and I are cool Ya learn soiethmng new everyday Its true I guessWere getting norewhe with respect to deep reform of the tax code but its back on the table as it is during every presidential election campaign If were serious about it then we should start taking an ax not only to the mortgageinterest deduction but also to the charitabledonation deduction Because every time I see reports of a family charitable trust which carefully makes only the minimum outlays each year I wonder just how charitable a lot of these donations areSource victorfleischercom

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true